brightway-lca/enhancement-proposals/Brightway strategic development plan.md

 This is already quite advanced.
 Specific tasks:

-* Updating `presamples` or porting concept of campaigns to another library (or `bw2data` calculation setups) to allow easier management of datapackages
+* A1 Updating `presamples` or porting concept of campaigns to another library (or `bw2data` calculation setups) to allow easier management of datapackages
-* Integrated documentation
-* Provide equivalent of `ComparativeMonteCarlo`
+* A2 Provide equivalent of `ComparativeMonteCarlo`

 Nice-to-have:

-* Standard report format for calculation results
+* A3 Standard report format for calculation results
-* Packaging/scripts (plus containerization) to easily get calculation running on web servers
+* A4 Packaging/scripts (plus containerization) to easily get calculation running on web servers
-* Web API (e.g. Flask app) for running calculations
+* A5 Web API (e.g. Flask app) for running calculations, with rate-limited implementation on DdS server
-* Provide support for multiple impact categories in one calculation
+* A6 Provide support and specification for multiple impact categories in one calculation (`MultiLCA`)

 ## Brightway Common Database API

 One big barrier to adapting Brightway to other databases is its tight coupling between projects, the default database backend, and the IO library.
 To decouple these, we first need to define *data formats*, *interfaces*, and *endpoints*.

-The interface is easy to define - we will use Python, with normal data structures, either built in or with [attrs](https://www.attrs.org/en/stable/index.html).
+The interface is easy to define - we will use Python, with normal data structures, either built in or with [attrs](https://www.attrs.org/en/stable/index.html) or similar.

 The data format will be [eILCD](https://eplca.jrc.ec.europa.eu/LCDN/developerILCDDataFormat.xhtml). eILCD is an XML format for life cycle inventory and impact category data.
-We are choosing eILCD instead of developing something on our own, or using another existing format, because:
+We are choosing eILCD instead of developing something on our own, or using a different existing format, because:

-* eILCD is the only format really battle tested with multiple implementations and use in a variiety of contexts
+* eILCD is the only format really battle tested with multiple implementations and use in a variety of contexts
 * eILCD is the transfer format for GLAD and PEF
-* eILCD is extensively documented, both with XSD and guidance
+* eILCD is extensively documented, both with XSD files and guidance

-Don't get the wrong impression, eILCD is everything you hate about XML, but arguably even worse as it was mostly designed by scientists instead of programmers.
+Don't get the wrong impression, eILCD is everything you hate about XML, but arguably even worse than usual as it was mostly designed by scientists instead of programmers.
+But it is still better than the alternatives.

 The hardest part are the API endpoints.
-These are the Python methods or functions which programs can use to interface with any database backend that follow the Brightway common database standard; database implementors can choose to only support part of this standard, but we should define this standard in a parsimonious fashion, such that open source implementations choose to implement the whole standard.
+These are Python methods or functions which programs can use to interface with any database backend that follow the Brightway common database standard; database implementors can choose to only support part of this standard, but we should define this standard in a parsimonious fashion, such that open source implementations do choose to implement the whole standard.

 Based on the current default database backend, the following CRUD endpoints should be considered:

-* Node
+* Node (Can be called activity or process)
-* Edge
+* Edge (Can be called exchange)
 * Impact category
 * Characterization factor